 Part of our commitment to teaching excellence is peer-to-peer review, where faculty members sit in on each other's lectures and offer critical feedback.

-Dan Strange, Oak Hill's Acting Principal, says: "We've worked hard to strike the best balance of gifts and experience in our faculty.
+Dan Strange, Oak Hill's College Director, says: "We've worked hard to strike the best balance of gifts and experience in our faculty.
 What we have now is a team of people who are not only gifted in their expertise and knowledge, but who are also servant-hearted.
 They are fully behind the fact that we're training people for vocational ministry."

 The Oak Hill prospectus: Read here